kryptokrona/kryptokrona-docs/guides/Forking-TurtleCoin.md

 From a command prompt or terminal, launch the miner like so: `miner --threads 1 --log-level 3 --address <your address>`, replacing <your address> with an address you have generated and control.

-You can of course increase the threads value, however as you are the only one currently mining on the network, there is not much point in that yet!
+You can, of course, increase the threads value, however as you are the only one currently mining on the network, there is not much point in that yet!

 E.g.